exonum/exonum-doc/src/advanced/services/anchoring.md

 - bitcoind rpc username
 - bitcoind rpc password

-It is strongly advised to have a separate bitcoind node for every validator; otherwise the single bitcoind node represents a centralisation point and brings a weakness into the anchoring process.
+It is strongly advised to have a separate bitcoind node for every validator; otherwise the single bitcoind node represents a centralization point and brings a weakness into the anchoring process.

 ### Anchoring private keys

-Every validator should posess its own secp256k1 EC keypair in order to participate in anchoring process.
-This is the standard (and currently the only suported) key format for bitcoin transactions.
+Every validator should possess its own secp256k1 EC keypair in order to participate in anchoring process.
+This is the standard (and currently the only supported) key format for bitcoin transactions.
 While the private keys should be secured by every validator, the public keys are shared among them and are written into Exonum blockchain.

 To create an anchoring transactions `+2/3` of validators' signatures are needed.

 ### Transaction fees

 A transaction fee represent a value in satoshis that is set as a fee for every anchoring transaction.
-It is advised to be a 2x-3x times bigger then average market fee, in order to be sure that anchoring transaction does not hang if the bitcoin network is spammed.
+It is advised to be a 2x-3x times bigger than average market fee, in order to be sure that anchoring transaction does not hang if the bitcoin network is spammed.

 This value is written to the global configuration and is applied by all the validators.

 ### Anchoring schedule

-This parameter defines how often does anchoring should be executed.
+This parameter defines how often anchoring should be executed.
 It defines the difference between block heights for anchored data states.

 !!! note Example
 	It is recommended to anchor with fixed interval between block heights (e.g., blocks `#1000`, `#2000`, `#3000`, ...).
 The interval may be chosen in a way that under normal conditions the interval between anchored blocks is between 10 minutes and 1 hour.